kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzle.md

 * if ``connect`` is set to ``manual``, the ``connect`` method will have to be called manually
 * the kuzzle instance will automatically queue all requests, and play them automatically once a first connection is established, regardless of the ``connect`` or offline mode option values.
 * multiple methods allow passing specific ``metadata``.
 These ``metadata`` will be merged with the global Kuzzle object ``metadata`` when sending the request, with the request specific ``metadata`` taking priority over the global ones.
 * the ``queueFilter`` property is a function taking a JSON object as an argument.
-This object is the request sent to Kuzzle, following the [Kuzzle Websocket API](http://kuzzleio.github.io/kuzzle-api-documentation/) format
+This object is the request sent to Kuzzle, following the [Kuzzle API](http://docs.kuzzle.io/api-reference/#query-syntax) format
 * if ``queueTTL`` is set to ``0``, requests are kept indefinitely
-* The offline buffer acts like a FIFO queue, meaning that if the ``queueMaxSize`` limit is reached, older requests are deleted and new requests are queued
+* The offline buffer acts like a FIFO queue, meaning that if the ``queueMaxSize`` limit is reached, older requests are discarded to make room for new requests
 * if ``queueMaxSize`` is set to ``0``, an unlimited number of requests is kept until the buffer is flushed
 * the ``offlineQueueLoader`` must be set with a function, taking no argument, and returning an array of objects containing a `query` member with a Kuzzle query to be replayed, and an optional `cb` member with the corresponding callback to invoke with the query result
 * the ``host`` and ``port`` properties can be changed, but it will only be in effect at the next ``connect`` call